All I Ever Wanted (Kirsty MacColl song)

-"All I Ever Wanted" is a song by British singer-songwriter Kirsty MacColl, which was released in 1991 as the third and final single from her third studio album Electric Landlady.
-It was written by MacColl and Marshall Crenshaw, and produced by Steve Lillywhite.
+"All I Ever Wanted" is a song by English singer-songwriter Kirsty MacColl, released in 1991 as the third and final single from her third studio album, Electric Landlady.
+The song was written by MacColl and Marshall Crenshaw, and was produced by Steve Lillywhite.
+It peaked at number 91 in the UK Singles Chart.

 Background

 In a promotional video on the making of Electric Landlady, MacColl commented, "'All I Ever Wanted' is a song I wrote with Marshall Crenshaw some time ago.
 We actually wrote it by post.
 He sent me a cassette from New York of some chord patterns that he'd put down.
 Then I put down some vocals and got the lyrics together, and sent it back to him.
 And he was like 'Well I can't sing this, this is a girl's song', so we put it on hold and now I've finally done it.
 I recorded it in New York with the Latin band.
 It sounds great, it sounds like Buddy Holly and Acapulco."

 Crenshaw later submitted the song when asked to provide a song for the film That Thing You Do! but it was not selected.